ray-project/ray/doc/source/rllib-env.rst

 Multi-Agent
 -----------

+A multi-agent environment is one which has multiple acting entities per step, e.g., in a traffic simulation, there may be multiple "car" and "traffic light" agents in the environment.
 The model for multi-agent in RLlib as follows: (1) as a user you define the number of policies available up front, and (2) a function that maps agent ids to policy ids.
 This is summarized by the below figure:

 .. image:: multi-agent.svg